feri/funleds/README.md

 ## FunLeds

-A tiny project to drive LED lights connected to an (Arduino Nano)[https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano].
+A tiny project to drive LED lights connected to an [Arduino Nano](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano).

 The motivation for the project came from a small Christmas tree that had a broken [COB](https://en.wikipedia.org/wiki/Chip_on_board) circuit.